The Importance of A/B Testing

 Think a picture is worth a thousand words?
 That all depends on how many clicks and revenue it generates.
-With a good A/B Test of human versus objects and abstract images, Carsonified found that human photos almost double conversion rates.
+With a good A/B Test of human versus objects and abstract images, Medalia Art, found out that human photos on a landing page increase conversions.

 We recently launched DistilledU – an online education portal for web marketing.
 While in beta, we played around with dozens of features, designs, focus points, etc. One specifically interesting data point was when we first launched the landing page, the “Enroll Now” button was written with the British spelling of “Enrol” – Within an hour we had received dozens of emails from our test participants notifying us of the “typo.”
 It can sometimes be the littlest details that make a huge difference.

 A/B Testing is a powerful and essential approach for any website owner or marketer.
 After all, it’s just hard to know whether or not all of your efforts are paying off unless you’ve got the experimental data to back it up.
 As complicated as it may at first sound, mastering this approach will be worth it in conversions, revenue, and happy customers.
 So read up, pick your variables, and get going!